jpshankar/rampant-on-the-tracks-random-walk-demo/README.md

 - Understanding the behavior of specific walkers
 - Steering walkers into desired end states
-- Keeping track of the overall picture of moving walkers (and any effects that they would have on gameplay)
+- Keeping track of the overall picture of moving walkers (and any effects that they would have on getting all walkers into their desired end state)